TranquilMarmot/YarnLoom/README.md

 A node can be renamed by changing its `title` after opening it up in the text editor.

 Note that when renaming a node that has incoming links, it will automatically be re-created when renamed since the editor will auto-create linked nodes.
-To renamed a node with incoming links, you must rename the outgoing links to the new name and then delete the existing node.
+To rename a node with incoming links, you must rename the outgoing links to the desired name and then delete the existing node.
 A future update will make this easier.

 <details>
   <summary>Expand for demo of renaming a node</summary>